What is Matcha

 Don’t be confused by the ‘best-before-date’

-- In Japan, the date is given in reverse order than in most countries.
-From left to right: year, month, and day (YY/MM/DD).
+- In Japan, unlike in most countries, the date is given in reverse order.
+From left to right: year, month and day (YY/MM/DD).

 - Some manufacturers do not include the day, only year and month (YYYY/MM).